microbit-foundation/python-editor-v3/README.md

 ## Developing the editor

 The editor is written in TypeScript using React.
+We use the Chakra UI component library and [CodeMirror 6](https://codemirror.net/6/) editor component.

 To learn React, check out the [React documentation](https://reactjs.org/).

 To learn TypeScript, check out the [TypeScript documentation](https://www.typescriptlang.org/).

-This early prototype uses the [Chakra UI](https://chakra-ui.com/) component library.
+To learn more about Chakra UI check out the [component library documentation](https://chakra-ui.com/docs/getting-started).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+If you use Visual Studio Code you might find the devcontainer included in this repository a useful option to get an automatically configured development environment.
+[Find out more about containers and Visual Studio Code](https://code.visualstudio.com/docs/remote/containers).

 ## Deployments